 Also called CHRP

-• Target Population: Children with developmental disabilities, typically with severe behavioral issues, usually in foster care.
+• Target Population: Children with developmental disabilities or serious emotional disturbance, including in foster care.

 • Ages: 0-20